 In 2014, a riverboat gambling bill finally received approval by a key committee in the State Senate, but the bill died before passage.
 By then 40 states had authorized casino gambling, but Virginia legislators chose to remain one of the 10 states who did not.

-The Virginia legislature has refused to authorize even a public referendum on riverboat gambling, which could lead to "dens of iniquity" casinos with poker, blackjack, and slot machines that compete with Maryland or West Virginia casinos.
+Until 2019, the Virginia legislature refused to authorize even a public referendum on riverboat gambling, which could lead to "dens of iniquity" casinos with poker, blackjack, and slot machines that compete with Maryland or West Virginia casinos.
 The State Senate's Democratic leader in 2014 assessed the potential of final approval of casino gambling in Virginia as very low, saying:19

-MGM has demonstrated that it is concerned about a competing casino being authorized in Virginia.
+MGM demonstrated that it is concerned about a competing casino being authorized in Virginia.
 One possibility the company has considered is the potential for the Pamunkey Tribe to open a casino between Richmond and Hampton Roads.
 In 2014, the MGM corporation formally objected to Federal recognition of that tribe.21

 In 2015, the Bureau of Indian Affairs in the US Department of the Interior rejected concerns expressed by MGM and others, and granted Federal recognition.
 Such recognition acknowledged that the Pamunkey Tribe had been in continued existence and had not disappeared in the 408 years since English colonists arrived at Jamestown.
 On a more practical level, formal recognition expanded the tribe's access to Federal programs designed to enhance social and economic opportunity.

 Federal recognition in 2016 did not convert the Pamunkey Reservation in King William County into a Federally-protected reservation, or authorize casino gambling on the tribe's reservation in King William County.
 Creating a casino on the reservation would very difficult; under the Indian Gaming Regulatory Act, the approval of Virginia's elected officials is still required.

-There is no Federal treaty with the Pamunkey Tribe creating a reservation, guaranteeing certain rights, or establishing a "trust" relationship between the Federal government.
+There is no Federal treaty with the Pamunkey Tribe creating a reservation guaranteeing certain rights.
 Ratification of the US Constitution and creation of the Federal government did not occur until 1788, over 100 years after the Anglo-Powhatan wars concluded with treaties signed by Virginia's colonial government and remnants of the Native American tribes in Tidewater.